Salt Lake City Juvenile Criminal Defense Lawyer

-What Are Some Common Crimes Teenagers Get Arrested For?
+The Common Crimes Teenagers Get Arrested For

 Minors tend to be charged with certain types of crimes, most of which are non-violent misdemeanors.
 Some common crimes juveniles are charged with in Utah include, but are not limited to, the following:

 - Curfew Violations